ropensci/roweb3/content/blog/2022-02-04-a-blend-of-package-build-failures/index.md

   - Maëlle Salmon
 date: 2022-02-04
 tags:
+  - r-universe
   - tech notes
 # The summary below will be used by e.g. Twitter cards
 description: "Some common and less common problems we saw in logs of package and pkgdown website builds."
 ---

 The [rOpenSci R-universe](https://ropensci.r-universe.dev/ui#builds) is a bit special as, compared to other R-universes, it [builds docs](/blog/2021/09/03/runiverse-docs/) for all the packages in our [suite](/packages).
-Looking at the dashboard helps us identify failures in building the packages, in building their pkgdown websites.
+Looking at the dashboard helps us identify failures in building the packages as well as in building the pkgdown websites.
-We then help authors fix those, to comply with our [package curation policy](https://devguide.ropensci.org/curationpolicy.html).
+We then help authors fix these issues in order to comply with our [package curation policy](https://devguide.ropensci.org/curationpolicy.html).
 As a package author you should also rely on [continuous integration](https://devdevguide.netlify.app/ci.html) in your own repo for catching e.g. `R CMD check` problems.
 Following one of our latest rounds of monitoring, we summarize some common and less common mistakes.